Guide to Child Care Subsidy and Rebate 2022-23

 This means that the government will pay for a certain amount of your child’s care fees, requiring you to pay the remaining amount.
 The level of funding that the government will pay depends on the results of your activity test.

 Still unsure?
 The below video from Services Australia helps to explain this further:

 What are the prerequisites for obtaining CCS or “Higher CCS”?

-Before you can submit an application for child care benefits, you will need to check if you are eligible.
+Before you can submit an application for child care benefits, you will need to check your child care subsidy eligibility.

 Requirements that the person claiming CCS or their partner must meet:

 - residence requirements

 - be liable to pay for the care under a Complying Written Arrangement with the chosen childcare provider.

 - be 13 years of age or younger and not attending secondary school (Please note that there are exceptions to this rule in some cases)